aialvi/cs-support/readme.txt

 1. **Beautiful Support Form** - The customer-facing ticket creation form with modern design
 2. **Powerful Admin Dashboard** - Manage all tickets with advanced filtering and search
 3. **Customer Ticket Portal** - Users can view their ticket history and status
-4. **Gutenberg Integration** - Live preview and customization in the block editor
+4. **Settings Panel** - Easy configuration with visual customization options
-5. **Mobile Experience** - Responsive design that works perfectly on all devices
+5. **Admin Ticket Management** - View, edit, and respond to customer inquiries
-6. **Settings Panel** - Easy configuration with visual customization options
+6. **AI Assistance** - AI-powered suggestions for ticket responses

 == 📋 Changelog ==